-The advantage compared to studying human-human dialogue is that people will act as if they spoke to a computer.
-The problem concerning studies of error handling is that it is hard to get an accurate account of what happens when speech recognition errors occur, since they are often ignored when the experiment is conducted.
+In order to design dialogue systems that can handle the varieties of situations that occur in human-computer dialogue-such as miscommunication-data of such interaction needs to be collected.
+The Wizard-of-Oz method, in which parts of the system are controlled by an operator (the "wizard") (Fraser and Gilbert, 1991), is traditionally used for tasks like this.
+One problem concerning studies of error handling is that it is hard to get an accurate account of what happens when speech recognition errors occur, since they are often ignored when the experiment is conducted.
 The optimistic assumption tends to be that these things can be added later on when the rest is solved, or that the problem will disappear automatically as speech recognisers get better.
 One approach to get data on miscommunication is to simulate errors, for example by randomly substituting words in the input.
-But, as Fraser & Gilbert (1991) points out, this is an almost impossible task in a Wizard-of-Oz environment.
-First, the wizard is working under time pressure and it may be hard to make the right substitutions while controlling other components.
-Second, the kind of errors that really do occur are hard to simulate.
+But, as Fraser and Gilbert (1991) points out, this is an almost impossible task in a Wizard-of-Oz environment.
+Firstly, the wizard is working under time pressure and it may be hard to make the right substitutions while controlling other components.
+Secondly, the kind of errors that really do occur are hard to simulate.
 Just substituting random words may be too simplistic a model.
 Out-of-vocabulary words will often give rise to unexpected results, as the speech recogniser is trying to fit what has been said into the language model using in-vocabulary words.
-Another approach considered by Fraser & Gilbert (1991) is using a speech recogniser as a filter between the user and the operator, but they argue that it would be too hard for the operator to read the speech recognition results, and that the poor speech recognition performance would constrain the dialogue too much.
+Another approach considered by Fraser and Gilbert (1991)

+is using a speech recogniser as a filter between the user and the operator, but they argue that it would be too hard for the operator to read the speech recognition results, and that the poor speech recognition performance would constrain the dialogue too much.
 Paek (2001) suggests that a speech recogniser could be used in a Wizard-of-Oz setting to establish a gold standard for other components, which are simulated by the operator.